babel/notes/2017-12/dec-21.md

 ## Before the v7 Final

-Want we want to fix/plan before release.
+We want to fix/plan before release.

 1. Caching and invalidation logic in `babel-core`.
 2. Better story around external helpers.